Manetti Shrem Museum of Art: Design

 The architects were Florian Idenburg and Jing Liu of the firm SO-IL of Brooklyn, who partnered with local architect Bohlin Cywinski Jackson.

 Writing in the Los Angeles Times, architecture critic Christopher Hawthorne described the building: "Inside, a lobby with lightly polished concrete floors is lined with a sweeping curve of floor-to-ceiling glass.
 As you enter, a multipurpose room that can be arranged as an auditorium is off to the left, with classrooms, studios and museum offices straight ahead.
 To the right are the galleries, which fill rooms of varying sizes and heights and are topped with a ceiling of aluminum mesh, through which mechanical equipment is left visible."

 A "focal point" of the design is the Grand Canopy, a structure of swooping curves that surrounds the museum.
 Described as a "perforated aluminum and steel roof that creates textured light and shadows throughout the grounds", it was inspired by the geometry of the farm fields that surround Davis.

-According to acting university chancellor Ralph Hexter, "Students, faculty, staff and the public all will be able to enjoy our rich art legacy and history at UC Davis in a gorgeous and inviting building at the gateway to our campus.
+According to then-acting UCD Chancellor Ralph Hexter, "Students, faculty, staff and the public all will be able to enjoy our rich art legacy and history at UC Davis in a gorgeous and inviting building at the gateway to our campus.
 Our new museum stresses education first and foremost, with classrooms, a working studio for students and other resources near the entrance where all can see and enjoy for generations to come."

 In 2022, the Manetti Shrem Museum was listed as #24 of ARTnews's "The 25 Best Museum Buildings of the Past 100 Years".

 Collection

 The museum owns nearly 6,000 art objects, including many works by Bruce Nauman, a 1966 MFA graduate of the university.
-Wayne Thiebaud has donated 72 of his own works and 300 works by other artists to the museum's permanent collection.
-In addition to his financial support, Jan Shrem has also donated works of art including sculptures from his collection to the museum's collection.
+Wayne Thiebaud donated 72 of his own works and 300 works by other artists to the museum's permanent collection.
+In addition to his financial support, Jan Shrem has also donated works of art, including sculptures from his collection, to the museum's collection.